Hello again, fellow PvPers!

 Hex/Bubble | Bubble Beam & Shadow Ball/Ice Beam

-The third of our “elemental” Ghosts (Fire, Ice, and now Water), representing a BIG change in this year’s Halloween meta… last year, there WAS no Jellicent!
-(JelliBelli actually wasn’t finally released until THIS year, believe it or not.)
+The third of our “elemental” Ghosts (Fire, Ice, and now Water), representing a BIG change since the Halloween 2020 meta… that year, there WAS no Jellicent!
 So like I said: BIG change.
 Now yes, those numbers are buoyed by always getting perfect Bubble Beam baits, which isn’t completely realistic.
 (I only guess wrong and shield — and curse! — Bubble Beam, like, 95% of the time. 😅) But heck, even with NO Bubble Beam, just running straight bombs with Shadow Ball and Ice Beam, Jelli is still plenty scary.
 What BB baits allow is for Jellicent to outrace more things like Haunter, Drifblim, and Cofagrigus (with Hex), or A-Muk and Scrafty (with Bubble, and a few others like PowderTales, Sylveon, Crustle, and Skuntank depending on which bomb (Ice or Ball) you choose.
-Lotta options, but in one configuration or another, expect JelliBelli to be everywhere this year.
+Lotta options, but in one configuration or another, expect JelliBelli to be everywhere.

 Shadow Claw | Shadow Ball & Dark Pulse